TheJurmikDev/Python-Start/README.md

 The project contains the following examples:

 1. **Basic Output (`hello`)**
-   Demonstration of simple text output using `print`.
+   Simple text output using `print`.

 2. **Arithmetic (`math`)**
-   Example of basic arithmetic operations with functions.
+   Example of basic operations with functions.

 3. **Conditions (`condition`)**
    Use of `if & elif & else` to check variable values.

 4. **Loops (`for`, `while`)**
-   - `while` loop for conditional iteration.
+   - `while` loop for conditional repeating.
-   - `for` loop for iterating over a range.
+   - `for` loop for repeating over a range.

 ---